evan-goode/mania/README.md

 - `quiet`: don't log any output.
 Default value is `false`.
 - `nice-format`: rename downloaded material to follow kebab-case and strip out special characters.
 "Maxwell's Silver Hammer (Remastered).mp3" becomes "maxwells-silver-hammer-remastered.mp3".
 Default value is `false`.
 - `full-structure`: always organize content by artist and album.
 For example, `mania track --full-structure --lucky "isn't she lovely"` would create `Stevie Wonder/Songs In The Key Of Life/Disc 2/01 Isn't She Lovely.flac`.
 Default value is `false`.
 - `skip-metadata`: don't download cover art or set tags.
 Not sure why someone would want this.
+Overrides `replay-gain`.
 Default value is `false`.
+- `replay-gain`: tag FLAC files with [ReplayGain](https://en.wikipedia.org/wiki/ReplayGain) data from TIDAL (for normalization).
+Overridden by `skip-metadata`.
+Default value is `true`.
+- `include-eps-singles`: include EPs and singles when downloading discographies with `mania artist`.
+Default value is `false`; prolific artists can have a _lot_ of singles/remixes and often you just want the studio albums.

 ## License